Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/04-NoC_Data_Movement_Comparison/README.md

 ![Kernel to Memory Path](images/kernel_to_memory.PNG)

 ### Muxing from Kernels to NoC
 As described [APU to/from Kernels](#Muxing-from-NoC-to-Kernels), the XCVC1902 device only has 28 NMUs, but this design has 56 kernels.
-In order to connect the kernels to the NoC, additional AXI SmartConnect instances are added to function as a 2-to-1 mux between each two kernels and a corresponding NMU port.
+Additional AXI SmartConnect instances are added to function as a 2-to-1 mux between each two kernels and a corresponding NMU port to connect the kernels to the NoC.
 The path to memory exits from the right side of the kernels, goes through the AXI SmartConnect acting as a 2-to-1 mux, and then exits the right side of the SmartConnect to connect to memory via the NoC.
 ![Data Path Mux](images/data_path_mux.PNG)

 ## Building the Top-Level Design